 - Maintaining a high grade point average

 Policyholders can also save up to 5% by signing up for Mercury's RealDrive program.
 RealDrive tracks the number of miles driven, with fewer miles leading to cheaper rates.
-This may be of particular interest to drivers affected by coronavirus lockdown measures.
+This may be of particular interest to drivers that work from home or don't drive to commute.

 Mercury auto insurance quotes